mhenr18/injector/README.md

 Because injector uses task_for_pid(), it will need to be run with root privledges (i.e using sudo).

-There are two injector binaries - one for i386 and one for x86_64.
-You need to use the binary that matches the architecture of the process being targeted.

 Invocation is as follows (likely with a `sudo` preceding):

-    injector[32|64] <pid> <dylibPath>
+    injector target_pid payload_path [payload_args...]

-where `<pid>` is the PID of the process you're targeting and `<dylibPath>` is a path to a .dylib file containing your payload.
+where `target_pid` is the PID of the process you're targeting and `payload_path` is a path to a .dylib file containing your payload.
 The .dylib may be universal (but must at least contain code with the same architecture as the target).

 Your payload .dylib *must* contain a `payload_entry` function, whose signature is as follows:

-    void payload_entry(int in, int out, int err);
+    void payload_entry(int argc, char **argv, FILE *in, FILE *out, FILE *err);

-This function is called on a new thread upon injection. `in`, `out` and `err` are fds that correspond to the stdin, stdout and stderr of the injector.
-Note that managing them is the role of the payload - they aren't closed if needed when the entry point returns.
+This function is called on a new thread upon injection. `in`, `out` and `err` are files that correspond to the stdin, stdout and stderr of the injector.
+Don't close them in your payload.

 The injector will run as long as the `out` and `err` files are kept open.